sonic-net/SONiC/doc/pmon/pmon-sensormon.md

 * sonic-platform-common
 * sonic-utilities
 * sonic-buildimage
+* sonic-snmpagent

-SNMP, System Health and SONiC management test cases will be available in the next phase of development.
+SONiC management test cases and PDDF support will be available in the next phase of development.